The Super 6 was a 1966 animated comedy by Depatie Freleng Enterprises.

 - Continuity Nod: In the Granite Man short "Having a Ball", the Eel, a villain he'd busted in the episode "Right Train on the Wrong Track", escapes from jail to get revenge.
 It's the only time one short follows up on another in the show.

 - Da Chief: Super Chief is the dispatcher.
 He has little tolerance for Super Bwoing's bungling.

 - Darker and Edgier: Elevator Man's segments were decidedly less comedic than the others'.

-- Depending on the Writer: In his own segments, Captain Zammo's usually more concerned with looking good than fighting evil, making Private Hammo do all the dirty work.
-In one of the Super Bwoing segments, he guest-stars and flies right into battle with a giant robot without once saying something about his outfit getting messed up or calling for help.
+- Depending on the Writer: In his own segments Captain Zammo's usually more concerned with looking good than fighting evil, making Private Hammo do all the dirty work.
+He guest stars in one of the Super Bwoing segments and flies right into battle with a giant robot, something a lot nastier than anything he runs into in any of his solo adventures, without once saying something about his outfit getting messed up or calling for help.

 - Hero of Another Story: Contrary to the name and even the signs on the building, the six spotlighted heroes aren't the only ones the agency employs, just the only ones whose adventures we see.

 - Lantern Jaw of Justice: Every superhero except for Super Bwoing.

 - Lemony Narrator: Elevator Man in his segments.

 - Miles Gloriosus: Captain Zammo, who acts like he's the greatest thing ever but makes his sidekick do all the work (and then berates him for getting messy doing it).
 Subverted with Super Scuba, who also acts like he's the bee's knees but is shown to be a competent crimefighter in his own right.

 - Names to Run Away from Really Fast: Subverted with Magneto Man's enemy The Slasher, who wields a great big knife but only uses it to slash people's belts and make their pants fall down.